slittorin/home-assistant-maintenance/README.md

    - Do this by updating `state` column to the last valid value (data is not updating during the period).
 4. Then we need to correct `sum` column so it is correctly reflects the increase.
    - Do this by updating the `sum` column from the where it is clear that the sum-increase is too large.
-5. Remember to verify that no new values has been written to the `statistics` and `statistics_short_term` tables.
+5. Remember to verify that no new values has been written to the tables.
+   - If so, they need to be updated.

 To update both `state` and `state` column, I copied the data into a excel-matrix and made sql-commands based on the data.
 I did not utilize the python program suggested above.